splanck/vtop/README.md

 - Press `a` to toggle between the short command name and the full command line.
 - Press `H` to toggle thread view (show individual threads).
 - Press `i` to hide or show processes with zero CPU usage.
-- Press `z` to toggle color output.
+- Press `Z` to cycle through color schemes.
 - Press `S` to toggle cumulative CPU time.
 - Press `I` to toggle Irix mode (no CPU scaling).
 - Press `E` to cycle through memory units used for display.